rcky844/knowledge-handbook/Biology/Biotechnology/Applications/Transgenic organisms.md

 ## Traits improving quality of crops
 1. **Enhanced nutritional value**
-   *Example*: Omega-3 fatty acids; helps prevent cardiovascular diseases *Example*: Beta-carotene (Golden Rice); precursor of [[Vitamins#Vitamin A|vitamin A]]
+   *Example*: Omega-3 fatty acids; helps prevent cardiovascular diseases *Example*: $\beta$-carotene (Golden Rice); precursor of [[Vitamins#Vitamin A|vitamin A]]

 2. **Longer shelf life**
-   Their ripening is controlled, which reduces the loss of fruits and food wastage caused by early ripening and softening before reaching consumers.
-They can be stored for a longer time under controlled conditions and transported to more distant markets.
+	- Ripening of fruits can be controlled, reducing loss of fruits and food wastage from early ripening and softening before reaching consumers.
+	- They can be stored for a longer time under controlled conditions, and can be transported to more distant markets.

 # Usage in agriculture and food industry
 ## Traits increasing productivity
 1. **Faster growth**
    *Example*: Transgenic salmon
-	- Increased productivity - Grows twice as fast as non-transgenic ones
+	- Increased productivity; grows twice as fast as non-transgenic ones
 	- Lowers unit costs
 	- Reduces overfishing of wild salmon